 Living and working in this unique landscape makes us aware of and sensitive to our natural environment – its power and its vulnerability.
 Our commitment to coastal habitation drives us to find a unique ‘language’ for our buildings, a language that respects and reflects our unique coastal environment.

 Our practice actively champions architecture and urban planning in the region and is closely involved with State and local government planning bodies.
-Tony Hobba continues to have a long-term involvement with the Surf Coast Planning Committee, is the author of the Surf Coast Design Guide and regularly consults to the Surf Coast Shire on matters of urban planning and design.
+Tony Hobba has had a long-term involvement with the Surf Coast Planning Committee, is the author of the Surf Coast Design Guide.
 The practice is an advocate for good regional design including hosting and curating exhibitions of the work of local architects.